identinetics/adolv/README.md

 Optional parameter.
 CA certificate file in PEM encoding.
 If given, the SSL connection will be verified with this certificate.

+### AltNames

+Optional parameter.
+Alternative names, used to check the certificate CN against.
+If the connection check fails because certificate and hostname mismatch, you can provide this hostname here.
+For wildcard certificates, add a "*.example.com" hostname here.

 ### AdminUser, AdminPw

 Credentials of the administrative user.
 Adminuser can be given in the form of `<Domain>\Administrator`.